 Tags Reports allow you to track the use of all types of tags: HS-Tags added to in-app Issues, tags added via Automations, and tags added manually by Agents.
 You can download reports on tag usage by day, week or month, and use this information to track types of Issues coming in.
 You’ll see icons on the left side for downloading individual reports, and a list of the top tags used per week is automatically rendered on the right.

 You can use this information to identify what types of users are writing in most often (paying, non-paying, VIP, etc.), what types of Issues are submitted (feedback, bugs) and any influx and changes to your regular Issue volume.
 Structuring an organized tag system is crucial to using this data effectively.
-To learn how to create and manage tags, see How Do I Create And Use Tags? and What Are Issue Tags, And How Do I Use Them?
+To learn how to create and manage tags, see How do I create and use tags?

 The User Engagements area provides information on how users have interacted with your Support tools, including how many of your users opened Help, read an FAQ article, reported Issues, and more.
 You can use the App, Platform, Language, and Duration drop-downs to review different sets of metrics.